m0ru/bak/04_solution.md

 module syntax - amd/requirejs/commonjs vs es6: es6 is the standardized way
 bundling - browserify vs webpack vs jspm:

-css-preprocessor - less vs sass: more people (TODO numbers) and better tooling for sass. both have similiar functionality
+css-preprocessor - less vs sass: more people (TODO numbers) and better tooling for sass. both have similar functionality

 css framework: we also switched away from bootstrap, as we'd need to modify it’s styles that heavily anyway